-The following description of rights is intended to comply with Maryland law.
-Many of the following rights represent the University of Maryland, Baltimore's (UMB) core values and apply in all situations whether or not a Title IX hearing is required or utilized.
+Many of the following rights represent UMB's core values and apply in all situations whether or not a Title IX hearing is required or utilized.
 Some of the following rights, as noted herein, are specific to and reserved for students.